-I cover food culture and consumption.
-Catch me on a pea farm in rural Minnesota, at a new burger spot in town, or in the alternative pasta aisle of a local grocery store with a microphone and a camera.
-My stories explore new trends in food, including health, safety, disruption and moneeeeey.
+Renata Sago is a former reporter for Marketplace.
+She covered food culture and consumption.
+You could catch her on a pea farm in rural Minnesota, at a new burger spot in town, or in the alternative pasta aisle of a local grocery store with a microphone and a camera.
+Her stories explored new trends in food, including health, safety, disruption and moneeeeey.

 What was your very first job?